 Dr. Lauren J. Way is the director of the Master of Science in Higher Education Administration program.
 She oversees the department’s curriculum, faculty, student advising, and assessment in addition to teaching graduate courses.
 Dr. Way's teaching includes courses in applied research, curriculum design, women in higher education, and foundational courses in higher education administration.
 She has also designed and taught courses in entrepreneurship, business, management, and leadership in Bay Path’s management programs.

-Dr. Way’s background combines twenty-one years of higher education administration and experience in launching and consulting for new ventures around the globe.
-In the early 1990s, Dr. Way lived and worked in Russia during the country’s transformation from communism to a free market economy, and worked as an international entrepreneur when she established one of the country’s first global commodities trading companies.
-She later worked at the Moscow law offices of White & Case, where she helped to advise and register new start-up ventures.
+Dr. Way’s background combines close to thirty years of higher education administration and experience in launching and consulting for new ventures around the globe.
+In the early 1990s, Dr. Way lived and worked abroad during eastern Europe’s transformation to a free-market economy and worked as an international entrepreneur when she established a global consumer goods trading company.
+She later worked at the international law offices of White & Case, where she helped to advise and register new start-up ventures.
+In the U.S., Dr. Way has served as a foreign language interpreter for the Olympic games.

 Dr. Way has presented and guest lectured both nationally and internationally.
-She was recently awarded a grant from the Marion and Jasper Whiting Foundation to travel to Southeast Asia in order to research the transformation of the Malaysian higher education system as part of the country's move toward a knowledge-based economy.
-In the US, Dr. Way has served as a foreign language interpreter for the Olympic games.
-She has won a national teaching award in experiential education, and collaborated with multidisciplinary college educators from Cambridge, England to win the best USASBE conference workshop award on use of innovative academic collaboration practices.
+She was awarded a grant from the Marion and Jasper Whiting Foundation to travel to Southeast Asia in order to research the transformation of the Malaysian higher education system as part of the country's move toward a knowledge-based economy.
+She has won a national teaching award in experiential education, and collaborated with multidisciplinary college educators from Cambridge, England, to win the best USASBE conference workshop award on use of innovative academic collaboration practices.